-We will soon update our Bambora Epay domains to only support the four (4) following TLS1.2 cipher suites:
+We have updated our Bambora Epay domains to only support the two (2) following TLS1.2 cipher suites:

 IANA name: TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256

 OpenSSL name: CDHE-RSA-AES128-GCM-SHA256

 Cipher information: https://ciphersuite.info/cs/TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256/

 OpenSSL name: ECDHE-RSA-AES256-GCM-SHA384